tsangiotis/gcjamfun/README.md

 ---

+Thanks [nitsas](https://github.com/nitsas/codejamsolutions) for the template files and all that helpful stuff.

 - All ".in" files are input files.
 Just run runme.py on them and they'll generate the expected output.
 - You can download expected output files (and larger input files) from the